-New-home construction calls for bringing in skilled workers who, as part of doing their job, may sustain injuries.
+New-home construction calls for bringing in skilled workers who, as part of doing their job, might sustain injuries.
 Whether you, as the homeowner, are responsible for a work-related injury has a lot to do with whether the injured worker is employed by your general contractor or a subcontractor, or is employed by you directly.

-Virtually all employees of profit-making businesses, and most employees of nonprofit organizations, are covered by Workers’ Compensation insurance.
+Virtually all employees of profit-making businesses, and most employees of nonprofit organizations, are covered by workers' compensation insurance.
 This state-run program is funded by employers, and provides medical coverage and other compensation to workers who are injured on the job, regardless of their or their employer's negligence.

-If you have hired an unlicensed contractor or subcontractor who is not covered by Workers’ Compensation, it's a different story.
+If you have hired an unlicensed contractor or subcontractor who is not covered by workers' compensation, it's a different story.
 In this situation, you may be deemed to be the employer of any workers who are working on your house at the general contractor's direction.
-Regardless of the general contractor or subcontractor's illegal behavior (your state's law in all likelihood requires a general contractor or subcontractor to be licensed in their respective trades, or as homebuilders or remodelers), you may be liable for a worker's job-related injuries, regardless of whether your own negligence was a factor in the injury or accident.
+Regardless of the general contractor or subcontractor's illegal behavior (your state's law in all likelihood requires a general contractor or subcontractor to be licensed in their respective trades, or as homebuilders or remodelers), you might be liable for a worker's job-related injuries, regardless of whether your own negligence was a factor in the injury or accident.

 If a bank is financing your homebuilding project, it will almost certainly put a policy of general liability insurance in place at the inception of construction.
 The bank's policy will cover only the bank, however, so you will want to ask the bank to name you as a covered insured.
 It should be willing to do so, upon payment of a small fee.
 Otherwise, you will need to deal directly with an insurance agent that represents insurance companies offering policies that cover injuries sustained by anyone on a job site.

 No prudent homebuilder or homeowner wants to be exposed to a suit for damages that might well exceed the value of the new home itself.
-Regardless of whether Workers’ Compensation covers some or most of the workers on your worksite, and regardless of what kind and how much general liability insurance your bank has in place, it's wise for you to either secure coverage under the bank's insurance policy or obtain your own.
+Regardless of whether workers' compensation covers some or most of the workers on your worksite, and regardless of what kind and how much general liability insurance your bank has in place, it's wise for you to either secure coverage under the bank's insurance policy or obtain your own.
 Also double check on whether your contractors are licensed, and do your best to maintain a safe work site.